Skip to content

 Internet-facing services

-If you want your service to serve internet traffic then you have three options:
+If you want your service to serve public internet traffic, you have three options:

 • "Request-Driven Web Service" will provision an AWS App Runner Service to run your service.